Marissa Shubin, Practice Manager

 Some of Stephanie’s hobbies include hiking, backpacking, camping, spending time with her husband Michael, their daughter Lennon, and family dog named Barney, a Weimaraner Mix.

-Alexis’ favorite part about working with Chimacum Valley Veterinary Hospital is getting to interact with our incredible clients and their loveable pets.
+Alexis’ favorite part about working is getting to interact with our incredible clients and their loveable pets.
 She loves working in a team-oriented atmosphere that provides excellent care and attention.
 Alexis is a talented multi-tasker who knows the importance of making our clients and patients feel comfortable and happy.

 In her spare time, Alexis loves to spend time with her boyfriend.
 Both helped build 14 raised garden beds in their back yard and are currently growing food and flowers.
 Alexis can be found reading homesteading books or watching gardening YouTube channels.
 Alexis shares her home with a Lab mix named Lugar, a Border Collie named Ryder, and a Munchichi named Evil Kitty of Doom.